awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/create-a-job.md

 **To create a job**

-1. Open the AWS Elemental MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.
+1. Sign in to the AWS Management Console and open the AWS Elemental MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.

 1. Choose **Get started**\.